mikhailshilkov/mikhailio-hugo/content/2020/10/practical-approach-to-temporal-architecture/index.md

 ghissueid: 46
 ---

-Temporal enables developers to build highly reliable applications without having to worry about all the edge cases.
+[Temporal](https://temporal.io) enables developers to build highly reliable applications without having to worry about all the edge cases.
+If you are new to Temporal, check out my article [Open Source Workflows as Code](https://mikhail.io/2020/10/temporal-open-source-workflows-as-code/).
 Now that you're excited, I'll cover how you can get up and running with Temporal.

 Temporal consists of several components.
 In this post, I want to outline the primary building blocks and their interactions.
 By the end, you'll have a broad picture of Temporal and the considerations of deploying to development, staging, and production environments.